iawall/CS325_P4/README.md

 # Project 4: Implemenation of Test Cases
 ## Ian Wall / Aaron Nobbe
 The objective of this project was to test for issues in the code, and write handlers to print out what goes wrong.
+These test cases makes the code more robust through their implentation in the code which exemplifies debugging and helps identify possible errors quicker.

 ## List of Test Cases Created
 - Import packages